-For anyone developing a GPS device, the ability to test it with reliability and repeatability will shorten development times, and reduce costs.
+For anyone developing a GNSS-enabled device, the ability to test it with reliability and repeatability will shorten development times, and reduce costs.

 It isn't enough to simply go outside, obtain satellite lock, and sign off as a completed test procedure.
 This is not how the unit will actually be used: in many cases, it will be subjected to multipath reflection, obscuration, or interference, so understanding how a device will perform in these situations is vital.
 However, introducing these variables into a 'real world' testing schedule may be wholly impractical and will have a large impact on the amount of time it takes to bring the product to market.

 A GPS simulator gives the developer a number of advantages.
 The most obvious is that of convenience – being able to replay raw RF satellite signals directly into GPS equipment in the confines of the lab or office, without having to venture outdoors, clearly makes testing easier.